SQ Investors Have Opportunity to Lead Block, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-30, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Block, Inc. ("Block" or the "Company") (NYSE: SQ).
+BENSALEM, Pa., Dec.
+6, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Block, Inc. ("Block" or the "Company") (NYSE: SQ).

 Class Period: November 4, 2021 – April 4, 2022